rajsinghbagri/rajsinghbagri.github.io/README.md

 ### **VC Intern**
 ### Toronto Business Development Centre
-• Closed deal with startups worth more than 2.6Cr
+• Closed deals with startups worth more than 2.6Cr
 <br>
 • Did Partnerships with 20+ Incubators & Accelletors working in the area of Agri Tech, Clean Tech, Climate, Cyber Security